John Ord (police officer): Glasgow Police Museum

-Ord founded the Glasgow Police Museum, initially in the Casualty Surgeon's waiting room in the Central Police Office.
-It then moved to the South Police Office, Oxford Street, and then 21 St. Andrew's Street.
+Ord founded the first Glasgow Police Museum, initially in the Casualty Surgeon's waiting room in the Central Police Office.
+It then moved to the South Police Office, Oxford Street, and then 21 St. Andrew's Street until it was absorbed into the Strathclyde Police Museum.
+The Glasgow Police Museum now replaces it.

 Family

 Ord's brother was Hugh Ord, the curator of the People's Palace, Glasgow.

 Ord's daughter was Agnes McLaren Lockhart, the first female president of the Old Glasgow Club.